-I have been a parent for almost 8 years.
-Every single day brings new challenges and things I need to learn.
+As a parent, every single day brings new challenges and things I need to learn.
 One thing that does stay consistent is my desire to teach my children good behaviour.
-Over the years, I have found that there are a few key ways in which children learn best.
+Today, I want to share 8 ways to teach children good behaviour.

-If you are not sure how your child may act in a certain citation, it may be a good idea to role play.
+If you are not sure how your child may act in a certain citation, it may be a good idea to role-play.
 There is a good reason that schools have fire drills.
 That way, when the real thing happens, students know what to, they don’t have to stop and think.

-Reading stories is a fantastic way to learn a desired behaviour.
+Reading stories is a fantastic way to learn the desired behaviour.
 While reading the stories, as a parent, you can ask leading questions.
 Such questions will help you know what your child thinks about the citation and how they would deal with the same scenario.

 - You are special– Max Lucado